Scuba Diving Destinations

 There is no claim to make here other than the obvious one.
 The passage holds enough density of life that the apex animals occasionally swim through to remind everyone what the system is capable of.

-The Sites Around Sabang
+The Dive Sites Around Sabang

 Most divers base in Sabang, the small town on the eastern arm of Puerto Galera Bay.
 From there, almost every site worth doing is five to fifteen minutes off the beach by banca.
 The proximity is its own gift.
 You can do a dive, come back to your room, use a real bathroom and a hot shower, eat a proper lunch, and be back on the water two hours later.
 There is none of the two-tank-trapped-in-the-wetsuit-with-no-options situation that most other dive destinations force on you.
 We are all adults.
 We all know what the alternative is.
 Sabang lets you skip it.